timnirmal/IntrusionDetectionUI/README.md

 To monitor the network realtime CICFlowMeter library is used.
 But library had to be modified to match the project requrements.

 Data used
-- [CICIDS2017](https://www.kaggle.com/datasets/cicdataset/cicids2017/data) - Shows DDoS Attacks of Various Formats from the University of New Brunswick
+- [CICIDS2017](https://www.kaggle.com/datasets/cicdataset/cicids2017/data) - Intrusion Detection Evaluation Dataset

 The dataset was processed and implimented both supervised learning and unsupervised learning methods.